Applewan/Tools/README.md

 # Tools
-This one just for tools
+This one just for BaiDu Translate Tools
+#Technology
+Jquery+Bootstrap